 Below is a roundup of my meals for the week.
 My recipes were picked mainly for their ingredients.
 I chose dishes that incorporated my fresh produce plus my pantry items.
 It was kind of fun to rummage through my cookbooks to find “the perfect recipe.”
 I won’t bore you with my salmon salad or baked chicken dishes; I’m just going to post meals that actually got my creative juices flowing…and maybe yours, too?

 I made these parsnip chips last weekend for Sunday dinner at my sister’s.
 Really easy to make: just slice up, season, and roast.
-I used this recipe from Zesty Cook.

 I started Monday off with this flavorful Quinoa and Grape Salad.